zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 >>> len(movies[0])+len(movies[1])
 42
 ```
-(Before we go on, can we just talk about how the length of the "Life of Pi" and "Monty Python and the Holy Grail" strings together is 42?
+(Before we go on, can we just talk about how the length of the "Life of Pi" and "Hitchhiker's Guide to the Galaxy" strings together is 42?
 Coincidence?
 I think not.)

 Okay, back to it:
 What is the difference between these two?